Onyx-Protocol/Onyx/docs/core/get-started/introduction.md

 # Introduction

 Chain Core is software designed to operate and participate in permissioned blockchain networks.
 Each network maintains a cryptographically-secured multi-asset shared ledger.
 Using this ledger, participants can issue digital assets directly to custodians, who can then transfer them to each other in real time with no transactional intermediary.
 Each Chain Core holds a copy of the ledger and independently validates each update.
-A federation of block signers ensures the global uniqueness of the blockchain.
+A federation of block signers ensures global consistency of the ledger.

 Digital assets share a common, interoperable format and can represent any units of value that are guaranteed by a trusted issuer — such as currencies, bonds, securities, IOUs, or loyalty points.